Welcome to JavaScript

 The easiest way to run JavaScript is in a web browser.
 You just create a web page, then open it in a web browser.
 The JavaScript will run automatically.

-First of all we'll need to make a web page for our script to live in.
+First of all we’ll need to make a web page for our script to live in.
+Open your favourite code editor (VSCode is never a bad choice).
 Create the following ultra simple html document and save it in a folder.
 Call it hello.html.
+Now double click it to open it in a web browser like Chrome or Firefox.

 <!DOCTYPE html>